deepakmodi320/Power-BI-Revenue-Analysis/README.md

 This project presents a real-world sales analysis for a café selling food and beverages

-## ❓ This Report Answers the Following Business Questions:
+## ❓ This Report Answers the Following Business Questions

 - Which product categories generate the highest revenue?
 - What are the monthly and quarterly revenue trends?